MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started/multi-stage-pipelines-experience.md

 ![View pipelines](_img/pipelines-overview.png)

-From the pipelines landing page you can create new pipelines, import pipelines, manage security options, and view pipelines and pipeline runs.
+From the pipelines landing page you can create and import pipelines, manage security options, and view pipelines and pipeline runs.

 ### View pipelines and pipeline runs